 Confidential Advisor: An AIAM employee designated and trained to assist students in the process of reporting a sexual harassment or misconduct complaint.
 The Confidential Advisor is not required to disclose information to the authorities or the Title IX Coordinator.
-AIAM's Confidential Advisor is Jan Brown, jbrown@aiam.edu
+AIAM's Confidential Advisor is Jennifer Nickell, jnickell@aiam.edu